 Comstock Park is a small, unincorporated town north of Grand Rapids.
 The trail is a straight shot to the downtown area and provides a front row seat to this vibrant community.
-Stop for some ice cream at Trailside Treats or take a detour to check out Mill Creek as it winds through Dwight Lydell Park.
+Take a detour to check out Mill Creek as it winds through Dwight Lydell Park.

 Along the way, you’ll pass LMCU Ballpark, home of the West Michigan Whitecaps.
 If there happens to be a game in progress, you can catch the smell of popcorn and hear renditions of “Take Me out to the Ball Game” during the seventh inning stretch.

-The 92-mile Fred Meijer White Pine Trail begins on Grand Rapids' northside and ends in Cadillac, Michigan.
+The nearly 93-mile Fred Meijer White Pine Trail begins on Grand Rapids' northside and ends in Cadillac, Michigan.